Roman Numeral Converter

 Are Roman numerals still used today?expand_more

 Yes!
-Roman numerals appear on clock faces, in movie titles (sequels), book chapters, Super Bowl numbers, building cornerstones, and formal outlines.
+Roman numerals appear on clock faces, in movie titles (sequels), book chapters, Super Bowl numbers, building cornerstones, formal outlines, and copyright dates.